kstopa/bikepixel/README.md

 At the docs folder you can find the sketches and the draws with schemas and case model so you can send this data to any manufacturer to cut and print it by you or just DIY.

 ### Case
 The case is designed to be made joining three layers of plexy.
-The base is made of 1 mm plexy black board, then the middle should have 4 o 5 mm and the final should be 1 mm of transparent plexy.
+The base is made of 1 mm plexy black board, then the middle should have 5 or 6 mm and the final should be 1 mm of transparent plexy.
 The design and draws can be found at docs/case folder.
 The final result should look similar to:

 ![BikePixel case](./docs/case/case.png "BikePixel Case")